 (c) the Customer shall reimburse the Supplier on written demand any costs or losses sustained or incurred by the Supplier arising directly or indirectly from the applicable Customer Default.

 6.1 The Charges payable by the Customer in connection with the Supplier’s provision of the Services purchased by the Supplier shall be:

-(a) in respect of orders made via the Website, those that appear on the website at the time you submit your order; and
+(a) in respect of orders made via the Website, those that appear on the Website at the time the Customer submits its Order; and

-6.2 The Supplier shall be entitled to charge the Customer for any expenses reasonably incurred by the individuals whom the Supplier engages in connection with its provision of the Services.
+6.2 The Supplier shall be entitled to charge the Customer for any expenses reasonably incurred by it in connection with its provision of the Services.

 6.3 The Supplier reserves the right to increase the Charges on an annual basis with effect from each anniversary of the Commencement Date in line with the percentage increase in the UK Retail Prices Index in the preceding 12-month period and the first such increase shall take effect on the first anniversary of the Commencement Date and shall be based on the latest available figure for the percentage increase in the Retail Prices Index.

 6.4 The Customer shall be obliged to pay the Charges applicable to the Supplier’s provision of the Services purchased by the Customer in advance.
-The Supplier shall invoice the Customer on the Commencement Date and at such intervals as may be specified in the Order form, in respect of the Charges payable by the Customer in respect of the next calendar quarter.
+The Supplier shall invoice the Customer on the Commencement Date and at such intervals as may be specified in the Order Form or on the Website (as applicable), in respect of the Charges payable by the Customer in respect of the next calendar quarter.

 6.5 The Customer shall pay each invoice submitted by the Supplier:

 (a) within 20 days of the date of the invoice; and

 (c) in full and in cleared funds to the bank account last nominated in writing by the Supplier.